 The key components of our program set us apart from being a camp, school, or summer tutoring program.
-Horizons at Warner is committed to the development and wellness of the whole child, and that equates to providing each child an opportunity to grow.
+Horizons at Warner is committed to the development and wellness of the whole child, and that equates to providing each child opportunity to grow.

 Daily, our students take part in rich and diverse opportunities to experience literacy through collaborative learning.
 Each classroom designs a balanced approach to literacy that meets the needs of all the students, but also exposes them to new and exciting experiences

 Through the process of voice and choice students are able to design their own learning path each summer.
 This allows each student to be highly motivated to achieve their own personal goals and complete their self-designed projects.

 Twice per week, each child attends a self-chosen theme group where they research and dig deep into an aspect of the theme.
 Two opposite afternoons during the week are spent in self-chosen workshops where they master a new skill, such as crocheting, chemistry, dance, guitar or oil painting.

-According to the Center for Disease Control, more than one in five fatal drowning victims are children younger than 14.
+According to the Centers for Disease Control, “More than one in five fatal drowning victims are children younger than 14.
 And in predominantly minority communities, the youth drowning rate is often 2-3 times higher than the national average.”

-In addition to swimming, Horizons at Warner is also committed to mental wellness and nutrition also.
+Horizons at Warner is also committed to mental wellness and nutrition.
 We have partnered with Foodlink to provide a healthy nutritious lunch and snacks daily.
 In addition, we have adopted a variety of social-emotional learning practices to incorporate throughout the program.
 This includes access to the Warner School human development and counseling professionals.